datacamp-content/courses-model-choice/chapter2.md

 ```

 So far, we have computed the AIC and BIC for just two models.
 However, we may consider a lot of models to find the best one.
 Thus, we now want to find the best regressors for wage76.
-The regsubsets() function from the package leaps will try out all combinations of regressors.
+The step() function will allow us to stepwise include regressors, either by forward or backward procedures.

 `@instructions`
-Load the package leaps.
-Use the regsubsets() function to regress wage76 on ed76, ed76_2, ed76_3, exp76, exp76_2, exp76_3, black, nearc4a, nearc4b, south66, south76, sinmom14, daded, momed, famed, enroll76 and smsa76.
+Use the step() function to regress wage76 on ed76, ed76_2, ed76_3, exp76, exp76_2, exp76_3, black, nearc4a, nearc4b, south66, south76, sinmom14, daded, momed, famed, enroll76 and smsa76.
+First, use the forward procedure.
+Second, do the same exercise with the backward procedure.
+Do the included regressors differ?
+Finally, save the model which achieved the lowest AIC as model3.

 `@hint`